greeshma101/scRNA-analysis-and-DC/README.md

 # 👋 Hi, I'm Greeshma Gopinath

-🎓 Aspiring PhD researcher in **bioinformatics,molecualar biology and omics**
+🎓 Aspiring PhD researcher in **bioinformatics, molecualar biology and omics**
 🔬 Currently Investigating **cell-to-cell communication in glaucoma** using **scRNA-seq and proteomics**

 ---